CISOfy/lynis/README.md

 ### Package

 Stable releases of Lynis are packaged and made available as RPM or DEB package.
-The [CISOfy software repository](https://packages.cisofy.com) can be used to install Lynis on systems running :
+The [CISOfy software repository](https://packages.cisofy.com) can be used to install Lynis on systems running:
 `CentOS`, `Debian`, `Fedora`, `OEL`, `openSUSE`, `RHEL`, `Ubuntu`, and others.

-### Enterprise version
+### Enterprise Version

 This software component is also part of an enterprise solution.
 Same quality, yet with more functionality.

 Focus areas include compliance (`PCI DSS`, `HIPAA`, `ISO27001`, and others).
 The Enterprise version comes with:
-* a web interface and features a dashboard ;
+* a web interface and features a dashboard;
-* hardening snippets ;
+* hardening snippets;
 * and an improvement plan.

 ## Documentation